TU-Delft-DCC/TU-Delft-DCC.github.io/_sources/resources/courses.md

 :img-top: ../img/R_cafe_logo_small.png

 Do you want to build your R skills, write R code with others, or ask questions about working with R?
-To join the TU Delft R Café, have a look at the [upcoming meeting dates](https://www.tudelft.nl/library/research-data-management/r/training-evenementen/training-voor-onderzoekers/tu-delft-r-cafe-1).
+To join the TU Delft R Café, have a look at the [TU Delft R Café website](https://delft-rcafe.github.io/home/Index.html) for more information.

 :::